-APTRI has world-class infrastructure at all its facilities located across the country and fulfils the statutory training requirements as per Indian Electricity Act.
-2003 and CEA Safety Standards, 2010.
+APTRI has adequate infrastructure at all its facilities located across the country and fulfils the statutory training requirements as per Indian Electricity Act, 2003 and CEA Safety Standards, 2010.
 The Institute is thus favourably positioned to deliver effective and focused programmes by virtue of operational expertise and extensive network of highly experienced operational, regulatory, policy and financial experts.
 APTRI conducts customised short-term and long-term programmes ranging from one day to 52 weeks.
 The programmes are generally modular with generic and customisable sections allowing flexibility in delivering for specific business needs.
 The programmes include all functions covering design, engineering, commissioning, technical services, operations and maintenance, protection, metering, automation, commercial, regulatory and other facets of the business.
-Capacitybuilding programmes also include themes like "Nurturing Innovation", Research Methods and Failure Mode Effects Analysis (FMEA).
+Capacity-building programmes also include themes like "Nurturing Innovation".
+Research Methods and Failure Mode Effects Analysis (FMEA).

-There has been an increased focus on technical and behavioural training.
-A total of 7.2 person-days per employee of capability building programmes has been achieved in FY 2015-16.
-Total capacity building programs includes 2.5 person-days of Behavioural and 4.7 person-days of Technical training per employee during the reporting year.
+There has been an increased focus on functional and behavioural training.
+A total of 6.8 person-days per employee of capability building programmes has been achieved in FY 2016-17.
+Total capacity building programmes includes 3.2 persondays of Behavioural and 3.6 person-days of functional training per employee during the reporting year.
 APTRI has also provided training to other external clients from Indian and foreign utilities for capacity-building programmes in the infrastructure and energy segment.